Egyptghost1/Umbrella_content/md/en/operations_protests_advanced.md

-If you have an Android phone an easier way of doing this is by using an app, Panic Button, which turns your mobile phone into a secret alarm for when you're in trouble.
+If you have an Android phone an easier way of doing this is by using an app, Panic Button, which turns your mobile phone into a secret alarm for when you&#39;re in trouble.
 When triggered, it sends alerts every 5 minutes with your location to your chosen contacts.
 This is a very useful tool to have when going to a protest where trouble could occur and we recommend you download it before you go.